mherrmann/fbs/.github/issue_template.md

 Okay.
 So it really does appear as if the problem you are facing is caused by fbs.
 In this case, please delete this text and let us know the following:

  * Your operating system(s)
- * Your Python version (Must be 3.5 or 3.6 because you followed the above instructions.
-Right?)
+ * Your Python version (Must be 3.5 or 3.6 because you followed the above instructions.)
  * Your fbs version
  * Your PyInstaller version
  * Your PyQt5 / PySide2 version